 Provide patients with easy-to-understand, appropriate information at relevant points along their care journey.

 Easily understood, appropriate information helps patients feel more in control, increases overall care satisfaction, reduces anxiety and depression, creates realistic expectations of care and encourages engagement in care.
-Additionally, satisfying patients’ needs for information is associated with improved symptom management, treatment adherence, clinical outcomes, and quality of life.

 Use tools that facilitate positive doctor–patient communication and information exchange.